 Vitamin D's Regulatory Influence on Immunity

-Sunshine isn't just good for those beach days; it’s also where we get vitamin D from, playing a critical role in managing our internal defense mechanisms during injury recovery.
+Vitamin D plays a critical role in managing our internal defense mechanisms during injury recovery.

-This nutrient helps keep our immune response balanced—think of it as an expert mediator that ensures everything runs smoothly without unnecessary inflammation getting in the way of healing.
+This nutrient helps balance our immune response and ensures everything runs smoothly without unnecessary inflammation preventing healing.

 Preventing Chronic Inflammation Through Diet

-It turns out that common culprits such as too much iron, pesky infections, excess calcium, sugar spikes from high glucose levels, and an overload of omega-6 fatty acids are fanning those flames.
+It turns out that common culprits such as too much iron, pesky infections, excess calcium, sugar spikes from high glucose levels, and an overload of omega-6 fatty acids can increase chronic inflammation.

 By including sources rich in vitamin E in your diet, you support your body against unnecessary roughness caused by chronic inflammation.